DataDog/docker-dogstatsd/README.md

 # DogStatsD Dockerfile

-This repository is meant to build the base image for a DogStatsD container.
-You will have to use the resulting image to configure and run DogStatD.
+This repository is meant to build the image for a DogStatsD container.

 ## Quick Start

-Create a `Dockerfile` to set your API key.
+The default image is ready-to-go, you just need to set your hostname and API_KEY in the environment.

 ```
-FROM datadog/docker-dogstatsd

-# Set your API key
-RUN sed -i -e"s/^.*api_key:.*$/api_key: YOUR_API_KEY/" /etc/dd-agent/datadog.conf
+docker run -d --name dogstatsd -h `hostname` -e API_KEY=apikey_3 datadog/docker-dogstatsd
 ```

-Build it.

-`docker build .`

-Then run it.

-`docker run -d -name dogstatsd dogstatsd_image_id`

 ## Link to other containers